aksbenz/newman-ext/README.md

 - `--color`<br />
   Use this option to force colored CLI output (for use in CLI for CI / non TTY environments).

+- `-t, --tags`<br />
+  Exclude/include REQUESTS based on tag(@text) in description.
+Requests with no description are not filtered and present in final collection.

+- `-m, --remove-emptyDesc`<br />
+  If present, alongwith --tags, then removes requests with empty description

 #### Configuring Reporters